 The Student Organization Resource Center provides opportunities for students to get involved with established campus organizations and helps students start new organizations.
 The center maintains a list of all registered groups, assists with the coordination of major events, and provides a resource desk where students can access information on student activities and leadership opportunities.
 Members of REACH, a student paraprofessional organization, staff an information desk and are available for outreach sessions.
-For more information, call the center at 480/965-2249 or the Sun Devil Involvement Center at 480/965-2255, or visit the Web site at www.asu.edu/clubs.
+For more information, call 480/965-2255, or visit the Web site at www.asu.edu/clubs.